-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20; CTE-Mariachi I Grade Level (s): 10-12
+Course #: 583900 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page; CTE-Mariachi I Grade Level (s): 10-12

-Description: This is an intermediate concentrator CTE course that is designed to assist students with developing and enhancing musicianship skills through the study of music composed expressly for Mariachi Ensembles.
+Description: This is concentrator CTE course that is designed to assist students with developing and enhancing musicianship skills through the study of music composed expressly for Mariachi Ensembles.
 In this setting, the ability to perform on an instrument with advancing technical proficiency and aesthetic sensitivity will be emphasized in preparation for a career in mariachi in real world settings.
 Students will encounter a wide range of "Mexico's traditional music" that will include Bolero, Chotis, Clasica, Corrido, Cumbia, Huapango, Jarabe, Polka, Ranchera, Serenata, Son Jaliscience, and Vals from the 20th and 21st century.

-CTE-Mariachi III
+CTE-Mariachi III Course #: 583700

-Course #: 583700 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20; CTE-Mariachi I Grade Level (s): 10-12
+Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page; CTE-Mariachi I Grade Level (s): 10-12